ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/pulldown.md

 ## Introduction

-  The pulldown plugin provides BetterScroll with the ability to monitor pulldowns.
-The 'pullingDown' event is fired when a pulldown is successfully detected.
-Usually used to implement the interaction of loading more data after the list/page is pulled down.
+  The pulldown plugin provides BetterScroll with the ability to monitor pulldown operation.

 ## Install